Blew it out, cleaned it up a little - it's basically functional.

 I was considering putting this in the front room as my 'daily driver', but it doesn't have a tape monitor loop.

-SW tuning requires extra patience because it doesn't have a fine tuning control.
-Lamentably, there's not much on shortwave to tune in anymore.
+Tuning SW stations requires extra patience because it doesn't have a fine tuning control.
+Nonetheless, I'd have been especially happy to have had this during the international broadcasting era.
+Sadly, there's not much to tune in anymore.

 11FEB2018 - Good results with a couple of Bluetooth receiver configurations, connected with DIN to RCA adapter found on (where else?) ebay.